Help us to help keeping you updated: Since 2007

 He had no more blood to bleed out, only water poured from His wounds.
 The human adult body contains about 3.5 liters (just less than a gallon) of blood.
 Jesus poured all 3.5 liters of His blood; He had three nails hammered into His members; a crown of thorns on His head and beyond that, a Roman soldier who stabbed a spear into His chest.

-Jesus had to endure this experience, so that we can have free access to God.
+Jesus had to endure this experience, so that you and I can have free access to God.
 So that our sins could be “washed” away.
-All of them, with no exception!
+All of them!
+With no exception!

 JESUS CHRIST DIED FOR US!